SamerArkab/volume_classification_server/README.md

 ## Usage

 You can start the server locally by running `node server.js`, assuming you've installed all the necessary dependencies (`npm install`).
-The server will start on port 5000, or on the port specified by the `PORT` environment variable.
+The server will start on port 5000, or on the port specified by the `PORT` environment variable.<br>
 It is also hosted on a GCP VM, so you can access it using the client-side without running the server on your local machine.
 * I don't keep the models running idly on Google Kubernetes Engine to save on costs.